Nikoloz Basilashvili: 2018: Historic best ranking and ATP title

-2019: Hamburg title and top 20 debut
+2019: Hamburg title defense and top 20

-In 2019, he lost in four sets to the later semifinalist Stefanos Tsitsipas at the Australian Open after beating two qualifiers in four and five sets.
+In 2019, Basilashvili lost in four sets to the later semifinalist Stefanos Tsitsipas at the Australian Open after beating two qualifiers in four and five sets.
 At the ATP 500 tournament in Rotterdam in February, as the 9th seed, he beat Hyeon Chung before losing to Márton Fucsovics.
 His performance earned him his career-high ranking of World No. 19.

 He then played the 2019 Dubai Tennis Championships where he beat Karen Khachanov and Roberto Bautista Agut before falling to Borna Ćorić of Croatia.
 At the 2019 Indian Wells Masters he suffered an upset to Prajnesh Gunneswaran of India.
 At the 2019 Miami Open he reached the fourth of a Masters 1000 for the first time in his career where he was defeated by qualifier Félix Auger-Aliassime.

 On 27 May 2019, Basilashvilli reached his highest ever singles ranking of world No. 16 making him the highest ranked player from Georgia.
 In July, Basilashvili successfully defended his Hamburg title defeating Andrey Rublev in the final.
 En route to doing so, Basilashvili saved two match points against Alexander Zverev in the semifinals.

 At the 2019 US Open he defeated Márton Fucsovics from Hungary in the first round and qualifier Jenson Brooksby in the second round before losing to another qualifier, the German Dominik Koepfer in the third.

-2020: Loss of form, tour suspension due to COVID
+2020: Loss of form, tour COVID suspension

 Basilashvili started his 2020 season by representing Georgia at the first edition of the ATP Cup.
 Georgia was in Group B alongside Spain, Japan, and Uruguay.
 Against Spain, he lost to Rafael Nadal.
 Spain won the tie over Georgia 3–0.
 Against Japan, he lost to Yoshihito Nishioka.
 Japan won the tie over Georgia 2-1.
 Against Uruguay, he beat Pablo Cuevas in three sets.
 Georgia won the tie over Uruguay 2–1.
 Georgia ended third in Group B. Seeded 26th at the Australian Open, he lost in the second round to 2009 semifinalist, Fernando Verdasco, in four sets.

 At the Rotterdam Open, Basilashvili lost in the first round to seventh seed Andrey Rublev.
 In Dubai, he was defeated in the second round by Jan-Lennard Struff.

 Representing Georgia in the Davis Cup tie against Estonia, he won his match over Vladimir Ivanov.
 Despite winning his match, Estonia still won the tie over Georgia 4–1.
 On March 12, the ATP announced that it would suspend tournament play due to the COVID-19 pandemic, which lasted through July.